 Download the Free Schoolies Festival™ App

-This will be available on both the Google Play and Apple App Store.
+It is available on both the Google Play and Apple App Store.
 The official smartphone app is filled with all the information you need to plan ahead and get organised for the Festival this year.
 It includes heaps of handy links to book your bus and Festival tickets, bus service information, maps, events timetable, planning checklist, links to social media channels and much more.
-AVAILABLE SOON!

 Getting around in Victor Harbor

 With your Festival ticket, you get FREE unlimited rides on the Free MAC Schoolies Festival™ Bus.
 You can catch the bus during the day as well as to and from the Festival at night.
 The service runs right through until the close of the Festival each night.
 Destinations include Victor Harbor, Encounter Bay, Port Elliot, Middleton, and Goolwa.
 Check out the travel page for the map and more info.